Data retention policies

 - Archive jobs pause the retention process.

-First of all, as archives can be kept on external drives which may not be always available for the Backup Service, the retention policy process is not constantly running in the background.
+- Since external drives may not always be available for the CodeTwo Backup Service, the archive retention policy process is not constantly running in the background.
 Retention policies for archives are checked and executed only when an archive job is started.
 We recommend configuring the scheduler so that archiving starts automatically at specified times.